awslabs/aws-iot-device-client/README.md

 ### Sample Permanent Certificate Policy

-Create and attach this policy to Fleet provisioning template.
-All of the new certificates created using your Fleet Provisioning  template will have this certificate policy attached to it by default which will allow Device Client to start other Device Client features.
+Create and attach the permanent certificate policy to the Fleet provisioning template.
+All of the new certificates created using your Fleet Provisioning template will have this certificate policy attached to it by default which which will provide the device with the permissions required to run other Device Client features such as Jobs, Secure Tunneling, and Device Defender.

-User can use AWS IoT console for creating certificate policy.
+You can navigate to the *AWS IoT console -> Secure -> Policies* to create a permanent certificate policy.

 ##### Sample (FPCertPolicy) Policy: